Journey to Safety

 Call us at 781-647-JFCS (5327), the main phone number for Jewish Family & Children’s Service.
 Ask the receptionist to connect you with Journey to Safety.
 The receptionist will not ask you for your name or any other identifying information.

 When your call is directed to our program, you will either get a live person or a voicemail message.
 You may leave a confidential detailed message on this line.
-We make every effort to call you back within one business day.
+We make every effort to return calls within one business day.

 When you do speak to someone from our program, the staff person will ask you some questions about your situation as well as some general demographic questions.
 Plan to spend 20-30 minutes on the phone for that first call, although some calls take more time and some take less.
 We understand that you may have limited time.
 If that’s the case, you can give us basic information and then set up a phone or in-person appointment.